difrancesco2025220-blip/audio-vae-rate-distortion/README.md

 At the same time, the stochasticity gap increases from approximately 0.0041 to 0.1697.

-All 128 latent dimensions remain active under the threshold KLi > 0.01, while effective dimensionality decreases only moderately.
+All 128 latent dimensions remain active under the threshold KLᵢ > 0.01, while effective dimensionality decreases only moderately.
 Therefore, the reduction in Rate is not mainly explained by complete latent-coordinate shutdown.

 ## τ-sensitivity results